 I like your Skydome shirt, but can you re-do it with the Blue Jays’ classic jersey font?

-Sorry, but we’re not using any proprietary or custom typefaces for this project.
+Sorry, but we’re not using any proprietary typefaces for this project.

 I like your Meadowlands shirt, but can you re-do it with “Giants Stadium” instead of “The Meadowlands”?